openedx-unsupported/devstack/README.rst

 NOTES:

-1. We are experimenting with hosting a ``Dockerfile`` in the ``edx/credentials`` repository, hence the ``devstack-slim`` tag.
-See that repo for more information on building its image.
-2. edxapp and IDAs use the ``latest`` tag since their configuration changes have been merged to master branch of ``edx/configuration``.
+1. edxapp and IDAs use the ``latest`` tag since their configuration changes have been merged to master branch of ``edx/configuration``.
-3. The elasticsearch used in devstack is built using elasticsearch-devstack/Dockerfile and the ``devstack`` tag.
+2. The elasticsearch used in devstack is built using elasticsearch-devstack/Dockerfile and the ``devstack`` tag.

 BUILD COMMANDS: